KutzO/ComPy/README.md

 # 6. Merge databases

 Maybe you want to compare your data with those of your colleagues or them want to use your data?
 For this case (and ofc other) ComPy provides a function to merge databases.
 To do so, you need one of two prerequisites.
 Either the second database itself (you may export it with the export function) or all of the possible .xlsx files.
 If you provide the .xlsx files you have to make sure nothing was changed here, since ComPy needs them in the way it exports them.
 You need in total 7 database .xlsx files (*Bedinfo.xlsx, BamInfo.xlsx, QCmetrics.xlsx, ReadMapping.xlsx, ReadStatistiks.xlsx, VCFInfo.xlsx, Extracted_Variants.xlsx*) with exactly the naming they got by ComPy.
 Furthermore, you need all associated .bed files as *Bedfiles_Name.xlsx*.
-Those .bed file .xslx have to be provided to the function separately.
+Those *Bedfiles_Name.xlsx* files have to be provided to the function separately.

 	ComPy merge -x PATHTOBAMVCFXLSX -b PATHTOBEDXLSX